Ahmed-Adel-Ismail/J-Curry/README.md

     }

+so what happened to the thrown Exception ?

+    Curried functions does not throw exceptions other than {@link RuntimeException}, if there execution method threw an {@link Exception}, it will be wrapped in a {@link RuntimeException}, else it will throw the sub-class of the {@link RuntimeException} that was already thrown by the executing function

 # Usage with RxJava2 Operators

 The greatest benefit from such library is to use with RxJava2 operators, since it uses the RxJava interfaces (Consumer, Function, Predicate).